igrishaev/deed/readme.md

 | `decode-seq-from-base64-bytes`  | Decode a sequence of values from base64 byte array   |
 | `decode-seq-from-base64-string` | Decode a sequence of values from base64 string       |

-Their signatures are similar to what we've explained so far.
+Their signatures are similar to what we've covered so far.

 ### VectorZ